Loading...

 sudo dmidecode -s system-manufacturer

 On VMs this often reports the virtualization platform vendor.
-On physical servers you’ll usually see Dell, HPE, Lenovo, Supermicro, or similar.
+On physical servers you’ll typically see Dell, HPE, Lenovo, Supermicro, or similar.

 QEMU